“High wing, 1/2 mile SW from Fisk, rock your wings”

 Saturday arrived with clear blue skies: perfect and peaceful.
 Just the Wright day for a flight up to Oshkosh, Wisconsin.
 We were up, breakfasted, and ready by 7:30 am, departing right on schedule.
 Where were the clear, blue skies?
 We climbed to 500 ft, turning right, dodging clouds, and headed north.
 Luckily it was clear up north for now.
 We leveled off at 2,500 ft, and headed up north, past the non-existent Meigs Field, up Lake Michigan and Lake Shore Drive, past Sears Towers and downtown Chicago.
 A crystal clear day for now.
-Our route:

 15 miles from Ripon: We went dark.
 The moment had arrived.

 Did I want to do it?
 You betcha!